Increased Bullying Risk for Specific Groups of Youth

 This may be due, in part, to a culture in schools that tolerates bullying.
 Research has shown that a large percentage of bullying among students involves the use of homophobic teasing and slurs, and a national school climate survey reported that teachers intervene less when homophobic remarks are made in comparison to racist and sexist remarks.

-LGBT youth and their heterosexual peers need to be in a school environment that promotes acceptance, and where the use of this language is not tolerated.
-If LGBT youth are the victims of violence, they need support from their families, schools, and communities so that the violence is not perpetuated.
+LGBTQ+ youth and their heterosexual peers need to be in a school environment that promotes acceptance, and where the use of this language is not tolerated.
+If LGBTQ+ youth are the victims of violence, they need support from their families, schools, and communities so that the violence is not perpetuated.

-School staff and clinicians should also take a trauma-informed approach to caring for LGBT youth who are victims of violence to better understand their feelings and reactions to violence or hate crimes.
+School staff and clinicians should also take a trauma-informed approach to caring for LGBTQ+ youth who are victims of violence to better understand their feelings and reactions to violence or hate crimes.

-Click here to view a CHOP fact sheet with need-to-know information and strategies for caregivers to handle bullying of LGBT youth.
+Click here to view a CHOP fact sheet with need-to-know information and strategies for caregivers to handle bullying of LGBTQ+ youth.

 Click here to view a CHOP fact sheet with warning signs and actionable tips to help youth victims of weight-related bullying.